roommate6/team-pst/README.md

 ## About

-This is a team project made with two of my colleagues.
+This is a team project made by three students.

 This project serves the subject called "**software engineering**".
 The subject is taught in the 3rd year of the computer science faculty.